 Sick sinus syndrome

-Special care should be exercised when lercanidipine is used in patients with sick sinus syndrome (if a pacemaker is not in situ).
-Although hemodynamic controlled studies revealed no impairment of ventricular function, care is also required in patients with LV dysfunction.
 It has been suggested that some short-acting dihydropyridines may be associated with increased cardiovascular risk in patients with ischaemic heart disease.
-Although lercanidipine is longacting caution is required in such patients.
+Although lercanidipine is long-acting caution is required in such patients.

 Some dihydropyridines may rarely lead to precordial pain or angina pectoris.